programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 At the end of this lesson, learners will be able to:

-a.
-Define what a gazetteer is, understand the concept of place, and distinguish gazetteers from other forms of spatial information.
+- Define what a gazetteer is, understand the concept of place, and distinguish gazetteers from other forms of spatial information.
-b.
-Identify scenarios for which creating a gazetteer may be preferable to using a geographic information system.
+- Identify scenarios for which creating a gazetteer may be preferable to using a geographic information system.
-c.
-Transform a historical text into a gazetteer.
+- Transform a historical text into a gazetteer.
-d.
-Share a gazetteer with other platforms to enhance it and use it for analytical purposes.
+- Share a gazetteer with other platforms to enhance it and use it for analytical purposes.

 ## Historical Example